 Following Council resolution, City Council funding for the 'full' Sheriff's Ride ceased in 2022 due to the costs associated with the event, notably following the end of free policing provision a few years previously.
 The Council will however continue to ceremonially mark the Sheriff's Ride.

-As a result, a Committee was formed with the aim of ensuring the Ride continued, and includes the Clerk of the Course, the serving Sheriff, ex-Sheriff's, Landowners and others previously involved in the Ride amongst its membership.
-This Committee was formally accepted as a sub-committee of the Lichfield Shrievalty Association and successfully organised a reduced Ride for 2023, funded through various donations and grants, with the ambition to return to the full Ride in 2024.
+As a result, a Committee was formed with the aim of ensuring the Ride continued, and includes the Clerk of the Course, ex-Sheriffs, Landowners and others previously involved in the Ride amongst its membership.
+This Committee was formally accepted as a sub-committee of the Lichfield Shrievalty Association and successfully organised a reduced Ride for 2023, funded through various donations and grants, with the full Ride returning in 2024.

 Public Participation and Volunteering